SwimmingTiger/WowBigfootClassic/Interface/AddOns/ImprovedLootFrame/README.md

 # ImprovedLootFrame

-Reposity for World of Warcraft interface addon Improved Loot Frame
+Repository for World of Warcraft interface addon Improved Loot Frame

 Displays all items in the default loot frame on one page